DMendoza013/README-Generator/README.md

 ## Usage

-Follow the steps in this video to generate a new README file: <video controls src="./utils/video/README_generator_walkthrough .mp4" title="Title"></video>
+Follow the steps in this video to generate a new README file: <video controls src="README_generator_walkthrough .mp4" title="Title"></video>

 ## Credits